 Different guerrillas and groups, considered as terrorist associations by the UN and the European Union, decided to step aside in their armed struggle through surrender or political participation from democracy.

-Example of this are groups like Shining Path in Peru (today with some dissidences); as well as the Revolutionary Communist Party, in Brazil; the M-19, in Colombia, and the Sandinista National Liberation Front, in Nicaragua (converted into political parties).
+Example of this are groups like Shining Path in Peru (today with some dissidences); as well as the Revolutionary Communist Party, in Brazil; the M-19, in Colombia, and the Sandinista National Liberation Front, in Nicaragua (converted IGNORE INTO political parties).

 Likewise, we can highlight the FARC's uprising as the most important guerrilla demobilization in recent years, after a long period of negotiations with the Colombian Government and the signing of the Peace Agreement.